A computer assisted proof of the symmetries of least energy nodal solutions on squares: Preliminary results

-Moreover, as we anticipated, in \cite[Conjecture 5.4]{BBGS} numerical computations suggest that the nodal line of $u_*$ is a diagonal of the square, $u_*$ is antisymmetric with respect to the diagonal and symmetric with respect to the other diagonal.
-It seems natural that these symmetries extend to $u_p$ for $p$ close to~$2$.
+Moreover, as we anticipated, in \cite[Conjecture 5.4]{BBGS} numerical computations suggest that $u_*$ is odd w.r.t.\ a diagonal and even w.r.t.\ the other diagonal.
+It seems natural to think that these symmetries extend to $u_p$ for $p$ close to~$2$, whence conjecture~\ref{conj}.
 This is the content of our main result.

-\begin{thm} If $\Omega\subset \R^2$ is a square and $p$ is close to $2$, l.e.n.s.\ are symmetric with respect to a diagonal and antisymmetric in the orthogonal direction. \end{thm}
+\begin{thm} If $\Omega\subset \R^2$ is a square and $p$ is close to $2$, l.e.n.s.\ are even with respect to a diagonal and odd with respect to the orthogonal diagonal. \end{thm}

-Unfortunately, Theorem~3.6 of~\cite{BBGS} is not powerful enough for this purpose.
+Unfortunately the above mentioned abstract result is not powerful enough for this purpose.
 Indeed, the computer assisted proof below will characterize the symmetries of $u_* \in \mathcal{N}_*$ but that does not readily implies that $P_{E_2} u_p = u_*$, so it is not clear that $u_p$ enjoys the same symmetries as $u_*$.
-This rest of this section is devoted to establish that the symmetries of $u_*$ are inherited by $u_p$ for $p \approx 2$.
+To do that, the implicit function theorem by needs to be replaced by a Lyapunov-Schmidt reduction.
+Such approach was done by Grossi and we extract here (with our notations) the part of his results that is useful for our purposes~\cite{Grossi09}.